-Concerned parents can phone, though sending a note or email are the best ways to contact us as teachers do not have free time during the day unless it is planned in advance.
+Concerned parents can phone, though sending a note or email are the best ways to contact us, as teachers do not have free time during the day unless it is planned.
 The first port of call should be the student’s tutor or subject teacher via a note in the Planner.
 Should a student be giving cause for concern, then the teacher will refer to the SENCO.
-We are student and family centred, so parents can expect “no decision about me without me.”
-When we assess SEN we discuss it with parents so that we are all helping the student to progress.
+We are student and family centered, so parents can expect “no decision about me without me.”
+When we assess SEN, we discuss it with parents so that we are all helping the student to progress.

-Students’ progress is continually assessed by subject teachers, who oversee, plan and work with each student with SEN in their class to ensure that progress in every area is made.
+Subject teachers, who oversee, plan and work with each student with SEN in their class to ensure that progress in every area is made, continually assess students’ progress.
 Termly Progress Meetings are held with the SIL.
 Any student not making expected progress may require additional support.
-There may be a Teaching Assistant (TA) working with a student, either individually or as part of a group, if this is seen as necessary by the subject teacher.
+There may be either a Teaching Assistant (TA) working with a student, individually or as part of a group, if this is seen as necessary by the subject teacher.
 The regularity of these sessions will be explained to the parent by the teacher when the support starts.
-If the student still shows slow progress, then the student will be referred to the SENCO (Mr Grimes) and Assistant Principals Miss Dukes or Mr Roberts or Mrs Turner (Year 7), Mrs Whitaker-Young (Years 8 and 9), Mr Richards (Year 10) and Mrs Harrison (Year 11).
+If the student still shows slow progress, then the student will be referred to the SENCO (Mr. Grimes), Assistant Principal (Mr. Roberts) and Heads of Year Mrs. Turner (Year 7,) Ms. Blackmore (Year 8,) Mr. Cue (Year 9,) Ms. Mallord (Year 10) and Mr. Richards (Year 11.)
 At this stage, the student will be placed on the SEN Register and parents informed.

 The subject teachers meet with parents at Parents Evening and tutors meet parents on Academic Review days.
 Both of these are annual events.
 If the student is receiving support additional to, or different from, that which is normally available to their peers, then that will be discussed with the parent, the teacher and the SENCO when that support is decided upon.

 Our curriculum is reviewed and adapted annually to meet the needs of each cohort.
-For example, this year we are offering Horticulture, Additional Maths/Literacy and a Diploma in Cookery for our year 10 students.
+For example, this year we are offering Horticulture, i-course in Computing and a Diploma in Cookery for our year 10 students.
 All our staff are trained to make materials and ‘work’ easier or more challenging so that every student is able to learn at their level.
-We also use additional schemes for individuals and small groups of students which include phonics programmes, reading/writing groups, social skills groups, as well as specific programmes to cater for the needs of our more challenging students.
-We occasionally use, with parental agreement, outside providers such as The Mendip Partnership School and Special Schools, for short-term or dual placements.
+We also use additional schemes for individuals and small groups of students which include phonics programmes, reading/writing groups, social skills groups, as well as specific programmes (for example ELSA-run courses) to cater for the needs of our more challenging students.
+We occasionally use, with parental agreement, outside providers such as The Tor School and Special Schools, for short-term or dual placements.

-All our staff are trained in a variety of approaches which means we are able to adapt to a range of SEN, including dyslexia, ASC and SLCN.
-CAT scores and VAK testing ensures teachers know the preferred learning styles of our students so that lessons can be adapted to suit the learning needs of all.
+All our staff are trained in a variety of approaches, which means we are able to adapt to a range of SEN, including dyslexia, ASC and SLCN.
+We have three members of the support team trained as ELSA practitioners.
+CAT scores and Screener testing ensures teachers know the preferred learning styles of our students so that lessons can be adapted to suit the learning needs of all.
 All work within a class is pitched at an appropriate level so that all students are able to access according to their specific needs.
-Typically this might mean that in a lesson there would be three different levels of work set for the class, however, on occasions, this can be individually differentiated.
+Typically, this might mean that in a lesson there would be three different levels of work set for the class, however, on occasions, this can be individually differentiated.

 We offer an open door policy where parents are welcome anytime to make an appointment to meet with either the teacher or SENCO and discuss how their child is getting on.
 We can offer advice and practical strategies that the parent can use to help at home.